 Your feedback helps us to improve our website.

-In-line with our Corporate Workforce Strategy, we need to ensure that the people who are employed by the council feel valued, engaged and motivated.
-The main way we can measure and monitor this is by asking you for your feedback via an employee survey.
-This will provide employees with a voice and identify how you feel about working for Walsall Council, what you enjoy, which areas require some improvement and understand your aspirations whilst at work.
-The survey will also be used to measure employee engagement and satisfaction.
+In line with our Corporate Workforce Strategy, we need to ensure that the people who work for the council feel valued, engaged and motivated.
+The main way we can measure and monitor this is by asking you for your feedback via a staff survey.
+This will provide staff with a voice and identify how you feel about working for Walsall Council, what you enjoy, which areas require some improvement and understand your aspirations whilst at work.

-Surveys will be sent to employees on or soon after 5 October 2023.
+Surveys will be sent to employees, casual staff, agency workers and IR35s on or soon after 23 February 2026.

 Walsall Council has commissioned MEL Research, an independent research agency to administer the survey on our behalf.